DefNotIrf/Text-Voice-Prompt-Controlled-Whiteboard-Writer/README.md

 3. Download the 'vosk-model-small-en-us-0.15' from their website: https://alphacephei.com/vosk/models, extract it and place it in a folder labelled 'models'

 ## Contributors
-Muhammad Irfan, Tengku Muhammad Afnan Faliq, Syabab Alhaqqi.
-Asyraaf Aiman
+Muhammad Irfan, Tengku Muhammad Afnan Faliq, Syabab Alhaqqi, Asyraaf Aiman

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.